Biden announces 2024 reelection bid: 'Let’s finish this job'

 Three years later, the president now 80, Biden allies say his time in office has demonstrated that he saw himself as more of a transformational than a transitional leader.

 Still, many Democrats would prefer that Biden didn't run again.
 A recent poll from The Associated Press-NORC Center for Public Affairs Research shows just 47% of Democrats say they want him to seek a second term, up from 37% in February.
-And Biden's verbal — and occasional physical — stumbles have become fodder among the GOP, which has sought to cast him as unfit for office.
+And Biden's verbal — and occasional physical — stumbles have become fodder for critics trying to cast him as unfit for office.

 Biden, on multiple occasions, has brushed back concerns about his age, saying simply, "Watch me."